 Before you can register a company in Singapore, you must get your business name approved by the ACRA first.
 Registering your company name during the company registration Singapore process is not complicated.
 It is subject to the conditions below:

 - Your new Singapore company registration name cannot be identical to an existing business name in Singapore.

 - The name of your newly incorporated company must not infringe on any trademarks.
 Your business registration Singapore will be rejected by ACRA.

 - Lastly, your Singapore company registration name must not show any elements of obscenity or vulgar.

 3. How fast till I receive the approval for the process of Singapore Company Registration Services?

 The name of your new company can be approved instantly.
 With the help of WLP Group, your new business name can be approved without further delay from ACRA.
-This will allow you to start the company registration Singapore application as soon as possible.
+This will allow you to start the company incorporation Singapore application as soon as possible.

 However, your company registration name application will be rejected if ACRA’s rules are not followed.